 Dodgers 10, Mets 2 – 2024 NLCS Game 4: Mookie’s 4-hit, 4-RBI day backs Yamamoto as the Dodgers are one win away

-After a victory in a pivotal Game 3, the Dodgers came back in Game 4, and they started right behind a lead-off homer from Shohei Ohtani.
-But it was Mookie Betts and Tommy Edman who had the biggest days in helping the Dodgers pour it on in what was a blowout win thanks to Yoshinobu Yamamoto and the pen managed by Dave Roberts limiting the damage in a 10-2 victory.
+After a victory in a pivotal Game 3, the Dodgers came back in Game 4 by starting right thanks to a lead-off homer from Shohei Ohtani.
+But it was Mookie Betts and Tommy Edman who had the biggest days in helping the Dodgers pour it on in what was a blowout win thanks to Yoshinobu Yamamoto and the pen managed by Dave Roberts limiting the damage in a 10-2 victory over the Mets.

 One win away from the World Series, boys.